jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 a reference to [_Inception_](https://en.wikipedia.org/wiki/Inception:_Music_from_the_Motion_Picture), a film where the protagonist is trapped in a dream.
 These pop film references complement the call to "wake up!" from a false reality.
+Surely _serious_ conspiracy theorists don't convey their arguments this way?

 But make no mistake:
 that video is not a parody,